Book Review for “The Mountaintop School for Dogs and Other Second Chances” by Ellen Cooney.

 To be fair, I did find one tiny problem with this book; the story’s abrupt ending, which left me saying to myself “wait… is that it?”
 Those last lines truly left me wanting more; I was practically drooling to go on reading, which – come to think of it – might not be a drawback at all.
 In short, while you might not think you’re a dog lover, this story might actually fool you into thinking that maybe you’ve always been one.
 On the other hand, if you’ve always been a dog person, this book will cement that conviction and make you proud of the fact.
 One way or another, if this book teaches us anything, it is that we need to learn how to understand ourselves, learn from our surroundings, and enjoy that process, for that can be mutually enriching for all involved.
 For all this, I have to highly recommend this book and give it a full five stars out of five.

-“The Mountaintop School for Dogs and Other Second Chances” by Ellen Cooney published by Hougton Mifflin Harcourt, released August 5, 2014 is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (USA, Canada and Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“The Mountaintop School for Dogs and Other Second Chances” by Ellen Cooney published by Hougton Mifflin Harcourt, released August 5, 2014 is available (via these affiliate links) from Amazon, Walmart (Kobo) eBooks (USA, Canada and Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the author for sending me an advanced reader’s copy of this novel for this review, which originally appeared on my Times of Israel Blog.